MitocGroup/recink/README.md

 Also Travis integration and caching out of the box ;)

+> The project was started to cover the needs of [Deep Ecosystem](https://github.com/MitocGroup/deep-framework)

 # Prerequisites

 - [ ] Ensure `Node.js 6.x` is installed (We recommend using `nvm` https://github.com/creationix/nvm#installation)